thoughtbot/maintaining-open-source-projects/book/06-licenses.md

 When we produce work, the country’s law gives us rights over our creation.
 We are granted exclusive rights to its use and distribution so that we can receive compensation for our “intellectual property”.

-Some developers think that code with no license is automatically in the public domain.
-That is not true: under the Berne Convention, which most countries have signed, anything written down is automatically copyrighted, including programs.
+Under the Berne Convention, which most countries have signed, anything written down is automatically copyrighted, including programs.

 Before copyright laws existed, whoever created non-material economic wealth had to protect their creations to be able to seize value from them.
 For example,